 - Meat jerkies

-NOTE: Although eggs, milk and dairy products are not allowed, used as ingredients for the allowed foods – is acceptable.
+NOTE: Although eggs, milk and dairy products are not allowed, they can usually be used as ingredients for allowed foods.

 Many prohibited foods that are baked or cooked into the allowed foods are rendered harmless (non-TCS) and therefore allowed.